Content Structure

 • list of useful tags

-This information is used to describe the documents and allows you to find related content easily.
+This information is used to describe the documents and quickly find and filter related content easily.